 The AC comprises six members, all of whom are independent Non-Executive Directors.
 Mdm Tan Hui Keng, Martha chairs the AC.
-The other members of the AC are Mr Teoh Eng Hong, Mr Phua Bah Lee, Mrs Yu-Foo Yee Shoon, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
+The other members of the AC are Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mrs Yu-Foo Yee Shoon, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
+Mr Phua Bah Lee ceased to be a member of the AC on 26 December 2021 with his demise.
+Mr William Ho Ah Seng was appointed as a member of the AC on 5 January 2022.

 The Board considers that all the AC members, including the AC Chairman, have recent and relevant accounting or related financial management expertise or experience to discharge their duties as an AC member.